reab5555/Automatic-Classification-of-Personality-v0.1/README.md

 Explanation: The text reflects a high level of anxiety and moderate avoidance, which is indicative of an Anxious-Preoccupied attachment style.
 Kafka expresses a longing for acceptance and affection, coupled with fear and anxiety about his relationship with his father.

 Sentence: "I was a timid child...
 I could not control myself, could not keep the words back, I was sorry even while I was saying them."

-Explanation: The text reveals a high level of anxiety and avoidance, particularly in the context of social relationships and self-perception.
-The predominant fearful-avoidant attachment style is evident in his expressed discomfort with closeness, yet a desire for intimacy, accompanied by mistrust and fear of rejection.

 #### Personality Disorders (according to Westen, Shedler, Bradley, and DeFife's taxonomy):
 Depressed: 3
 Paranoid: 1